acm-uiuc/til/_til/macos/list-all-the-say-voices.md

+---
-# List All The Say Voices
+title: List All The Say Voices
+category: macos
+---

 The `say` command can be a fun party trick.